dlGuiri/dlGuiri-Dental_Lens/UserManual.md

-# 🦷 DentalLens User Manual
+# 🦷 Dental Lens User Manual

 **DentalLens** is a web-based application that allows users to perform AI-assisted oral health assessments by uploading a photo of their mouth.
 The system uses machine learning to detect common dental issues and provide personalized health tips.